octokit/endpoint.js/README.md

 ### Set parameters for both the URL/query and the request body

 There are API endpoints that accept both query parameters as well as a body.
-In that case you need to add the query parameters as templates to `options.url`, as defined in the [RFC 6570 URI Template specification](https://tools.ietf.org/html/rfc6570).
+In that case, you need to add the query parameters as templates to `options.url`, as defined in the [RFC 6570 URI Template specification](https://tools.ietf.org/html/rfc6570).

 Example